AmOGhMaLvIyA/Chatbot-Project/README.md

   2) train file
   3) model file
   4) chat file - combining all the files together to make a working chat bot model on terminal .

+  STEP BY STEP EXPLAINATION OF ALL LINES IS GIVEN IN CODE AS OF COMMENT IF U HAVE ANY QUERY PLZ COMMENT .